THE NATIONAL ASSOCIATION OF PROFESSIONAL EDUCATION ADVOCATES

 advocates from various academic and experiential backgrounds who have the

-unique combination of skills effective in providing education advocacy
+unique combination of skills effective in improving student's educational outcomes and providing education advocacy

 together to establish a standard through board certification that enhances the